Frequently Asked Questions

-Frequently Asked Questions**

 Q: What qualifications or certifications are Head Coaches required to have?

 A: All Head Coaches, staff and Board Members must pass a thorough background check.
 The Head Coach and one additional staff member must be certified in First Aid/CPR.
 Football coaches must be certified by Heads Up Football.
 Cheer coaches must be certified by YCADA (Youth Cheer and Dance Alliance).
-Certification is obtained by attending mandatory Palomar Conference coaching clinics and by taking on-line courses.
+Certification is obtained by attending mandatory West Coast Conference coaching clinics and by taking on-line courses.

 Q. What is Poway Pop Warner doing to keep players safe and reduce concussions?